Health & Nutrition10 min read

 Toy Breeds (Under 10 Pounds)

-Toy breeds like Yorkies, Maltese, and Papillons have extremely fast metabolisms.
-They burn calories quickly and are prone to hypoglycemia (low blood sugar), especially as puppies.
+Toy breeds like Yorkies, Maltese, and Papillons have hyperactive metabolisms.
+They burn calories rapidly and are highly prone to hypoglycemia (low blood sugar), especially during their puppy months.

 What to look for:

-• Frequent feeding schedule (three to four meals daily for puppies, two to three for adults)
+• Frequent feeding schedules (three to four meals daily for puppies, two to three for adults).

-• Adequate fat content (12 to 18 percent) for sustained energy
+• High fat content (12 to 18 percent) for sustained energy.

 Small Breeds (10 to 25 Pounds)

-Dogs like Beagles, French Bulldogs, and Cocker Spaniels fall into this range.
-They are still relatively high-energy per pound of body weight but not as metabolically extreme as toy breeds.
+Dogs like Beagles, Frenchies, and Cocker Spaniels live in this bracket.
+They carry a lot of energy per pound but aren't quite as metabolically fragile as the toy group.

 What to look for:

-• Protein content of at least 25 percent
+• Protein content sitting at 25 percent or higher.

-• Omega-3 fatty acids for skin and coat health (especially important for breeds prone to allergies like French Bulldogs)
+• Omega-3 fatty acids for skin health (vital for allergy-prone breeds like French Bulldogs).

 Medium Breeds (25 to 55 Pounds)